adjust/cocos2dx_sdk/doc/android/eclipse.md

 ### <a id="deeplinking">Deep linking

-If you are using the adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get info about the deep link URL and its content.
-Hitting the URL can happen when the user has your app already installed (standard deep linking scenario) or if they don't have the app on their device (deferred deep linking scenario).
-In the standard deep linking scenario, Android platform natively offers the possibility for you to get the info about the deep link content.
-Deferred deep linking scenario is something which Android platform doesn't support out of box and for this case, the adjust SDK will offer you the mechanism to get the info about the deep link content.
+If you are using the Adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get information about the deep link URL and its content.
+Hitting the URL can happen when the user has your app already installed (standard deep-linking scenario) or if they don't have the app on their device (deferred deep-linking scenario).
+In the standard deep-linking scenario, the Android platform offers native support for you to get information about the deep link content.
+The deferred deep-linking scenario is something that the Android platform doesn't support out of the box.
+In this scenario, the Adjust SDK offers you the mechanism you need to get information about the deep link content.

-You need to set up deep linking handling in your app **on native level** - in your generated Android project.
+You need to set up deep linking handling in your app **on a native level** - in your generated Android project.

-### <a id="deeplinking-standard">Standard deep linking scenario
+### <a id="deeplinking-standard">Standard deep-linking scenario

-Unfortunatelly, in this scenario the information about the deep link can not be delivered to you in your Cocos2d-x C++ code.
-Once you enable your app to handle deep linking, you will get information about the deep link on native level.
+Unfortunately, in this scenario, information about the deep link can not be delivered to you in your Cocos2d-x C++ code.
+Once you enable your app to handle deep linking, you will get information about the deep link at a native level.
 For more information check our chapters below on how to enable deep linking for Android apps.

-### <a id="deeplinking-deferred">Deferred deep linking scenario
+### <a id="deeplinking-deferred">Deferred deep-linking scenario

-In order to get info about the URL content in a deferred deep linking scenario, you should set a callback method on the `AdjustConfig2dx` object which will receive one `std::string` parameter where the content of the URL will be delivered.
-You should set this method on the `AdjustConfig2dx` object instance by calling the method `setDeferredDeeplinkCallback`:
+In order to get information about the URL content in a deferred-deep linking scenario, you should set a callback method on the `AdjustConfig2dx` object which will receive a `std::string` parameter where the content of the URL will be delivered.
+You should set this method on the `AdjustConfig2dx` object instance by calling the `setDeferredDeeplinkCallback` method:

 ```cpp
 #include "Adjust/Adjust2dx.h"